Swhag/Project-Todo-List/README.md

 ### Description

 Task management app with ServiceNow type design and layout.
-Built<br>
-using HTML/CSS/Javascript.
-Utilized DOM manipulation and LocalStorage<br>
-to store data.
+Built using HTML/CSS/Javascript.
+Utilized DOM manipulation and LocalStorage to store data.

 ### Features